 — Patrick Hathaway, co-founder of Sitebulb

-For more information on why a product ideas board is much better than using spreadsheets for collecting ideas and feedback read our article: Product ideas board vs spreadsheets.
+For more information on why a feedback & ideas board is better than using spreadsheets read our article: Product ideas board vs spreadsheets.

 Simply create a Slack channel that you want to use for feature requests.
 Something like ‘feature-requests’ should do the job.